rockettheme/docs/Docs/joomla/extensions/roksprocket/quotes_mode.md

     * **Link** - If set, the link will show a **Read More** button as well as link the title.
 On specific themes, it will link the image in the item, as well.
     * **Direction** - Do you want the quote bubble to originate from a specific direction?
 You can set this here.

 6. The **Content Filter Rules** section gives you the ability to determine how the module will pull content to make up the quotes.
 For example, you can have the module pull articles that are within a specific category, contain a particular name or keyword in the title, or choose specific articles.
 You can also modify how this content is sorted in the module.
+In the case of a **Simple** provider, this area allows you to add new items to the **Filtered Article List**.

 Below the **Content Filter Rules** section are two options areas specific to the layout mode you have chosen.
 We have broken down the **Quotes Layout Options** and **Grids Article Defaults** sections below.